Three Hour Workshops

 Building therapeutic alliance can seem daunting to many clinicians, especially when working with hard-to-engage teens.
 However, studies show effective therapeutic alliances are absolutely essential for engagement, retention, and positive outcomes.

 We’ll start this workshop by exploring the importance of developing effective alliances and identifying common reasons teens can be resistant to treatment.
 Then, we’ll develop practical skills for overcoming those obstacles by increasing our trustworthiness, nurturing connectedness, and embodying empathy.
-Along the way, we’ll explore the role of self-disclosure, field-tested strategies for engaging teens with insecure attachment styles, and more.
+Along the way, we’ll explore the role of self-disclosure, field-tested strategies for engaging teens with insecure attachment styles, and more

-SUBSTANCE USE DISORDERS AND BEHAVIORAL ADDICTIONS IN TEENS
+UNDERSTANDING SUBSTANCE USE IN TEENS